-- b.
-Searching the prisoner prior to transport, and preparing him/her for transport. - c.
-Confirming the identity of each prisoner to be transported. - d.
-Providing documentation to the receiving officer or employee of the facility to which the prisoner is being transferred. - e.
-Obtaining the name of the receiving officer or employee of the facility to which the prisoner is being transferred and include the information in a report. - f.
-Making any notifications to the facility that the prisoner/arrestee is being transported to if the prisoner poses a security hazard, medical risk or suicide risk. - g.
-Securing the officer's firearm prior to entering the Detention Facility.
+- 1. The Transporting Officer shall be responsible for: - a.
+Searching the prisoner prior to transport, and preparing him/her for transport; - b.
+Confirming the identity of each prisoner to be transported; - c.
+Securing their firearm prior to entering the Detention Facility; - d.
+Providing required documentation to the receiving officer or employee of the facility to which the prisoner is being transferred; - e.
+When transporting a prisoner to any facility outside of the control of the Hartford Police Department, obtaining and documenting the name of the receiving officer or employee of the facility to which the prisoner is being transferred; - f.
+Making any notifications to the facility that the prisoner/arrestee is being transported to, if the prisoner poses a security hazard, medical risk, or suicide risk.